Jonah 1 – Jonah Runs from God

 4. (9-10) Jonah tells them about who he is and what he has done.

 a.
-The God of heaven, who made the sea and the dry land: Jonah knew the truth about God, even though his claim to fear the Lord was only partially true because he was running from the Lord.
+The God of heaven, who made the sea and the dry land: Jonah knew the truth about God, even though his claim to fear the LORD was only partly true because he was running from the LORD.

 i.
 Even a believer who is in a state of rebellion can give glory to God if he will only tell the truth about God.
 Although, it is tragic that Jonah’s life contradicted his knowledge of God.

 ii.
 However, at the moment when Jonah said, “I fear the LORD,” he may have already repented of running away, turning back to God because of the present circumstances.